JonathanGawrych/up-to-speed/README.md

 Version 2.5 sadly removes many features:

 *Features I don't use:*
-nomen - No dangling underscores in name (curb against c++ style of "private" variables)
 onevar - Condense all var statements into one at the beginning of the function.
 passfail - Abort on first error.
 Used for scripting.
 gcl - compatibility with Google Closure Linter

 *Features I do use:*
+nomen - No dangling underscores in name (curb against c++ style of "private" variables)
 indent - checking for proper indentation
 smarttabs - allow mixed tabs/space for block-level/alignment
 trailing - checking for trailing whitespace
 white - checking whitespacing style

-These features are important if we wish to have a consistant coding style thoughout a team project.
+These features are important if we wish to have a consistent coding style throughout a team project.
 It can be picky sometimes, but it promotes good habits and helps keep the code readable and maintainable.
 To lose this functionality is a shame.